10 Fun Facts About Park City: Things You May Not Know

 Whiskey Has a New Name

 In 2009, David Perkins and his family opened the first legal distillery in Utah since 1870, High West Distillery.
-The new facility is located in Wanship, and tours and tastings are available.
+The facility is located in Wanship, and tours and tastings are available.
 The saloon is located in Old Town Park City and serves as a popular place for Western fare and culture, as well as locally made spirits.

 Guests Ride for Free